 Certain types of termination payment are exempt from income tax – for example, a payment made on the death, disability or injury of an employee.
 However, at the time of someone being made redundant, it is likely they will also receive payments which are part of their contractual employment pay, and taxed as such: for example, holiday pay, bonuses, arrears of pay or a ‘payment in lieu of notice’ (PILON).

 Over 2013-14 the Office for Tax Simplification (OTS) undertook an inquiry on the tax treatment of employee benefits and expenses.
 In its final report the OTS recommended certain reforms to the tax regime for termination payments, as “this is an area which gives rise to confusion because many people believe that the first £30,000 of any ‘payoff’ will be tax-free” and “many employers are unclear about which parts of a termination package qualify for the exemption.”
 In turn HM Revenue & Customs consulted over summer 2015 on proposals to simplify the rules, but also to prevent their manipulation for tax avoidance purposes.

 The 2016 Budget confirmed the Government would proceed with this reform, while emphasising that “the first £30,000 of a termination payment will remain exempt from income tax and the full payment will be outside the scope of employee NICs.”
-Following a technical consultation, draft legislation was published in December that year, for inclusion in the Finance Bill 2017.
-This now forms clause 5 of the Finance Bill 2017-19, which is before the House at present.
+Following a technical consultation, draft legislation was published in December that year.
+In turn this provision now forms s5 of the Finance (No.2) Act 2017.
 It is estimated that this measure will raise just over £400m a year from 2018/19.